 I clearly outlined the job responsibilities of the senior positions in the BN.
 This would help delineate who I held responsible for the different tasks and how they each fit into the big picture.

 To be an effective leader I needed to get to know those in my unit.
 With several hundred Soldiers, it will be difficult to get to know everyone on an intimate level.

 These documents will help me get to know you better.
 Especially for my senior leaders, I want to know your personality type, your strengths, and how you view the world.
 It will help me discern the strengths of the unit’s soldiers and leaders, helping me Soldier development and Talent Management.

 For my senior leaders and staff, I have put together a resource page where you can take three personality tests: the Myers-Briggs, the DISC Assessment, and the How the World Sees You “HowtoFascinate” test.
-Although the personality tests are not fool-proof, it can give great insight on their behaviors and actions.
+Although the personality tests are not fool-proof, it can give great insight into their behaviors and actions.

 2. Soldier Questionnaire

 A short questionnaire for every Soldier in my unit to take.
 My goal is to meet every Soldier in the unit within 6 months of taking command.
 I have created a “baseball card” for each Soldier based on this questionnaire.
 When meeting with you I can refer to it.
-You will be surprised on what we can learn from each other.
-There are many that have unique skills that you have that would not otherwise known!
+You will be surprised at what we can learn from each other.
+There are many that have unique skills that you have that would not otherwise know!

 A Step-by-Step Process on How to be More Effective and Efficient at Life!